What is it?

 - Combined Presentation: if enough symptoms of both criteria inattention and hyperactivity-impulsivity were present for the past 6 months

 - Predominantly Inattentive Presentation: if enough symptoms of inattention, but not hyperactivity-impulsivity, were present for the past six months

 - Predominantly Hyperactive-Impulsive Presentation: if enough symptoms of hyperactivity-impulsivity but not inattention were present for the past six months.

 - Affects 3-5 % of all people in Canada.

 - Often lasts into adulthood.

 How do we treat it?

 The causes of ADHD are not known but a there a number of factors which contribute to how the condition presents.
-One factor is food.
+One factor is often food.
 Many children with ADHD are worse on certain foods and better on others.
-Another factor is the adrenal gland.
-If this is out of balance, then hyperactivity is the result of the excess cortisol.
-Our approach incorporates both of these common aspects to find what works best for your child.
+In addition, often lifestyle factors (including sleep) are involved.
+Our approach is to examine thise areas and strive to find what works best for your child.